pmolina/dps/README.md

 - **Multi-Stablecoin Support**: Users can deposit USDC, USDT, and DAI into their personal pension vault.
 - **Flexible Withdrawals**: Funds can be withdrawn at any time by the account holder.
 - **Proof of Life**: Regular interactions with the contract serve as proof of life, ensuring the account holder's continued access.
-- **Fallback Wallet**: Users must designate a fallback wallet on their first deposit to access funds in case of prolonged inactivity.
+- **Customizable Fallback Wallet**: Users can set and update a fallback wallet to receive funds in case of prolonged inactivity.
+If not set, the user's own address is used as the fallback.
-- **Customizable Fallback Period**: Users set their own fallback period (between 90 days and 3 years) on their first deposit.
+- **Customizable Fallback Period**: Users can set their own fallback period (between 90 days and 3 years).
+- **Open Fallback Withdrawal Initiation**: After the fallback period elapses without activity, any wallet can initiate a withdrawal, but funds are sent only to the designated fallback wallet or the user's address if no fallback is set.
 - **Pausable**: The contract can be paused by the owner in case of emergencies.

 ## Smart Contract